0xharib/0xharib.github.io/_posts/2023-01-23-where-are-the-new-computer-overlords.md

 1. to a really broad audience of individual creators & experimenters
 2. and made usable in a very broad context, without any fear of failure, open to the criticisms & legal actions of detractors

-From a PR perspective this is definitely a mixed blessing.
+From a PR perspective, this is definitely a mixed blessing.

-However this has:
+However, this has:
-1. Made both the potential, and the limitations, of Generative AI, as it stands today, clear to users
+1. Made both the potential, and the limitations of Generative AI, as it stands today, clear to users.
-2. Given rise to a swathe of developer interest in building with these models & working on improving performance in specific contexts
+2. Given rise to a swathe of developer interest in building with these models & working on improving performance in specific contexts.

-As a result, I suspect that Generative AI will have far greater broad spectrum impact on the world 10 years from today than what IBM Watson has managed to achieve.
+As a result, I suspect that Generative AI will have a far greater broad spectrum impact on the world 10 years from today than what IBM Watson has managed to achieve.